 With more solar energy coming into the grid every day, effectively managing its integration is becoming increasingly important.
-Once a project is operational, forecasting plays a vital role in estimating hour- and day-ahead solar production and variability.
+Once a project is operational, forecasting plays a vital role in estimating hourand day-ahead solar production and variability.
 This information is critical for estimating production, scheduling energy, managing a mixed energy portfolio, avoiding imbalance charges, and detecting reduced production days.

 Some rudimentary numerical weather prediction (NWP) modeling systems have been introduced for this purpose.
-However, Vaisala has found that basic NWP models poorly estimate cloud cover, the single variable that most directly impacts solar energy production, and for this reason, has introduced advanced forecasting technologies incorporating machine learning to blend NWP models with observations to allow operators to more accurately schedule solar energy.
+However, Vaisala has found that basic NWP models poorly estimate cloud cover, the single variable that most directly impacts solar energy production, and for this reason, have introduced advanced forecasting technologies incorporating machine learning to blend NWP models with observations to allow operators to more accurately schedule solar energy.

-Recent solar irradiance observations from satellite-derived datasets or observations from on-site solar measurement stations can also be used to model the energy that a project should have produced based on actual weather conditions.
+Recent solar irradiance observations from satellite-derived datasets or on-site observations from systems such as Vaisala's SP-12 solar measurement station can also be used to model the energy that a project should have produced based on actual weather conditions.
 Comparing modeled production with actual production helps identify underperforming projects and explain to what extent solar variation is impacting production.
 This periodic, ongoing reconciliation helps pinpoint maintenance and equipment issues, particularly for those with a geographically dispersed portfolio of projects.

-Vaisala's Solar Irradiance Modeling Methodology
+Vaisala 3TIER Services Solar Methodology

-Vaisala continues to maintain and improve upon its global, longterm, high resolution solar dataset, which was created using satellite observations from around the world.
+Vaisala continues to maintain and improve upon its global, long-term, high-resolution solar dataset, which was created using satellite observations from around the world.
 As discussed earlier in this document, satellite-derived data have proven to be the most accurate method of estimating surface solar irradiance beyond 25 km of a ground station.
 However, either technology requires special consideration.
 For example, if there is a dramatic elevation difference between a ground station and a project location, data from the ground station may not be representative of conditions at the project site.
 Satellite data accuracy can also be influenced by local terrain, such as in locations along coastlines or near dry lake beds.

 Vaisala's main source of satellite observations is weather satellites in a geostationary orbit.
-These satellites have the same orbital period as the Earth's rotation and are thus stationary relative to a point on the earth.
-As a result, their instruments can make multiple observations of the same area with identical viewing geometry each hour.
+These satellites have the same orbital period as the Earth's rotation and, as a result, their instruments can make multiple observations of the same area with identical viewing geometry each hour.

 Vaisala's methodology uses visible satellite imagery to calculate the level of cloudiness at the Earth's surface.
 The resulting time series of cloudiness (or cloud index) is then combined with other information to model the amount of solar radiation at the Earth's surface.
-The outcome is an 20+ year dataset that provides hourly and sub-hourly estimates of surface irradiance (GHI, DNI, and DIF) for all of the Earth's land mass at a spatial resolution of approximately 3 km (2 arc minutes).
+The outcome is an 18+ year dataset that provides hourly and sub-hourly estimates of surface irradiance (GHI, DNI, and DIF) for all of the Earth's land mass at a spatial resolution of approximately 3 km (2 arc minutes).